prometheus-operator/prometheus-operator/Documentation/proposals/202405-docs-restructuring.md

 # Follow-Ups

 After we successfully complete the Goals of this proposal, we can move on with the Non-Goals section.
 As mentioned, the next step would be to add the documentation for the topics that are currently missing.

+Another follow-up to this proposal would be to integrate version-specfic documentation.